leeandher/leander.xyz/src/pages/projects/2019-04-19_catch-of-the-day.md

 ## Creds

 I was able to create this application through the help of a course, developed by [Wes Bos](https://wesbos.com) entitled [React For Beginners](https://reactforbeginners.com).
-If you've stumbled upon this repo, in attempt to learn React, I highly recommend his [courses](https://wesbos.com/courses) and wish you the best of luck!
+If you've stumbled upon this project, in attempt to learn React, I highly recommend his [courses](https://wesbos.com/courses) and wish you the best of luck!